Victoria's Secret: Marketing

 In 1999, a 30-second Super Bowl advertisement resulted in one million visits to the company's website within an hour of airing.

 Victoria's Secret sued a strip-mall store in Elizabethtown, Kentucky called Victor's Little Secret over the issue of trademark dilution.
-On March 4, 2003, the U.S. Supreme Court ruled against Victoria's Secret in Moseley v.
+On March 4, 2003, the US Supreme Court ruled against Victoria's Secret in Moseley v.
 V Secret Catalogue, Inc. on the grounds that there was insufficient proof of actual harm to the trademark.

-In 2004, following the Super Bowl halftime show controversy over indecent exposure on broadcast television, Victoria's Secret sent their models out on an Angels Across America Tour.
-Victoria's Secret also presented an uncharacteristic advertisement with Bob Dylan as an alternative means of promoting the brand.
+In 2004, Victoria's Secret presented an uncharacteristic advertisement with Bob Dylan as an alternative means of promoting the brand.
 Razek, then chief creative officer, credited Wexner himself with the idea to cast Dylan in a commercial.
 The ad proved to be memorable, but more out of a tendency to unsettle and baffle viewers familiar with Dylan.

 Victoria's Secret TV commercials, directed by Michael Bay, were released in 2010 and 2012 with mixed results, regarded by critics as macho and misguided.

-In 2014, the company created a campaign to market its Body bra line called The Perfect Body that elicited substantial controversy for supporting only a limited and unhealthy body type.
+In 2014, the company created a campaign to market its Body bra line called The Perfect Body, that elicited substantial controversy for supporting only a limited and unhealthy body type.

 Victoria's Secret announced the appointment of Raul Martinez as head creative director in December 2020.
-Martinez, formerly of Condé Nast, took on the role following the departure of chief executive John Mehas who stepped down in November 2020.
+Martinez, formerly of Condé Nast, took on the role following the departure of chief executive John Mehas, who stepped down in November 2020.